 The Ordnance Survey grid conversion is usually required when dealing with some projects across the UK.
 Usually, along with the standard WGS 84 datum, we need to define X (Easting) and Y (Northing) coordinates.
 This task might be quite time-consuming when converting our locations one by one.
 Fortunately, we have some tools, which can do the job for us.
-However, even there, you are too much involved, since the data must be pasted from our Excel file and then copied back to our spreadsheet.
+However, even there, you are too involved, since the data must be pasted from our Excel file and then copied back to our spreadsheet.
 In this article, I am going ahead with the solution, which will help you save time in batch Latitude/Longitude to OSGB XY conversion and another way round.
 Before I start to show you how it works I would like to explain to you what is the difference between WGS 84 and the OSGB 36 coordinate grid system.

-WGS 84 is the latest version of the World Geodetic System (WGS), which is standard for use worldwide and uses GRS 80 reference ellipsoid.
+WGS 84 is the latest version of the World Geodetic System (WGS), which is standard for use worldwide and uses the GRS 80 reference ellipsoid.
 It’s a standard coordinate system for the GPS system.
-It consists of a three-dimensional Cartesian coordinate system with associated ellipsoid, which means, that the positions can be described either in XYZ and Latitude and Longitude.
+It consists of a three-dimensional Cartesian coordinate system with an associated ellipsoid, which means, that the positions can be described either in XYZ or Latitude and Longitude.
 The origin of the WGS 84 datum is the center of the mass of the Earth (Geocenter).
 The basic parameters of the WGS-84 are shown in the image below (Pic.
 1) with an inverse flattening of 1/298.25722.

-The primary reason, that differs WGS 84 coordinate system from any other local coordinate system is the accuracy.
+The primary reason, that differentiates WGS 84 coordinate system from any other local coordinate system is the accuracy.
 Since the World Geodetic System has been designed to best fit the Geoid of the Earth as a whole, it cannot fit the Geoid in a particular country.
 It cannot also fit the non-geocentric ellipsoid used for mapping that country.

 The secondary reason lies in the tectonic plate motion, which results in the movement of some parts of the world.
 Different parts of the globe move relative to each other with velocities up to ten centimeters yearly.
-In the case of the United Kingdom, the movement occurs towards the north-easterly direction at a constant rate of 2,5 cm.
+In the case of the United Kingdom, the movement occurs in the north-easterly direction at a constant rate of 2,5 cm.
 In the span of decades, this motion becomes too much noticeable in large-scale mapping.

 For Great Britain, we use the Ordnance Survey National Grid (OS) also known as the British National Grid (BNG), which is distinct from latitude and longitude.

 The difference between longitude and latitude positions in WGS 84 and OSGB 36 increases from a point at the Atlantic Ocean west of Great Britain.
 The WGS 84 longitude lines vary about 70m against OSGB 36 longitude lines in Cornwall and about 120m at the North Sea east of East Anglia.
-The smallest datum shift is at the west coast of Scotland, on the contrary, the biggest in Kent.
+The smallest datum shift is on the west coast of Scotland, on the contrary, the biggest is in Kent.

 The ellipsoid parameters used in OSGB 36 are accordingly: